PowerShell/Community-Blog/Posts/2022/09/Registry-Monitor.md

 parameter is true, the function monitors subtrees, but if an event is triggered, it will not inform which key was modified.

 Is there a way of getting more information about Registry Events?
-Yes[^3], but this is topic for another post.
+Yes[^3], but this is a topic for another post.

 ## Conclusion

-I hope this post made calling Windows API Functions with PowerShell, less intimidating.
+I hope this post made calling Windows API Functions with PowerShell less intimidating.
 Once you get used to Platform Invoke, you will need a bigger toolbox to store your new tools.

 Thank you for following along, once again, and I will see you next time!